schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 Question 5.30.2: How does the program pass a value to the function?

-A. By passing the value as an attribute, during the call of the function.
+A. By passing the value as an attribute, when calling the function.

 B. By passing the value as an attribute, at the begin of the main program.